sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-oems.md

 ### Add packages, dependencies, and language packs

 Use **Dism** command with the **/Add-Package** option.
-For example, in order to use Powershell in WinPE, NetFx dependency and the language packs must be installed.
+For example, in order to use Windows PowerShell in WinPE, NetFx dependency and the language packs must be installed.

 If you use an **x64** Windows 10 image: